The moon and stars to rule by night, For his mercy endures forever. Psalms 136:9

-Today my telescope is in southwest Colorado at my friend’s observatory at 7,000 feet in very dark skies, and I control it remotely from Arizona with my friend Giuseppe Carmine Iaffaldano in Italy.
-I still enjoy astronomical photography and working for the visitor center at Kitt Peak opens the door for me in many ways.
+My telescope is in southwest Colorado at my friend’s observatory at 7,000 feet in very dark skies, and I control it remotely from Arizona with my friend Giuseppe Carmine Iaffaldano in Italy.
+I still enjoy astronomical photography for fun.
+I now working at the Kitt Peak Observatory Visitor Center as the observatory technician.
 I enjoy nebula the most because of the rich color they offer.
 Milky way photography sitting under God’s beautiful sky above.